-This article explains WP E-Signature's two document types as well as discusses an overview of our document templates.
+This article explains WPESignature's two document types and gives an overview of our document templates.

-A basic document is usually a more signer-specific document, sent from the backend of WPESignature by typing in the signer(s) names and emails.
+A basic document is usually a more signer-specific document, sent from the backend of WPESignature.

 Stand Alone Document

-A stand alone document is usually used for a more general document (like a waiver, NDA, etc…) and lives on the page of your WordPress site.
+A stand alone document is usually used for a more general contract like a Waiver, Registration Agreement, Non-Disclosure Agreement, etc.

-You create it like you would a document by adding content and customizing the document options.
-Then, you save the template and when you're ready to use it, you can load the content into your document.
+A template is created just like a document, by adding your content and customizing the document options.
+Then it's saved and when you're ready to use it, you load the content into your basic or stand alone document.

 Templates are particularly helpful in a workflow that has a frequently used basic document because rather than creating the content from scratch each time, you can load a template to add the content automatically!